 The Institute is a space in which discussions and resources can tackle hard topics while remaining safe for evolution and growth among those who participate.

-A series of pre-recorded online critical conversations will be broadcast between May-December 2021.
+A series of pre-recorded online critical conversations were broadcast between May-December 2021.

 Conversation #1: Confronting Colonialism, Racism, and Patriarchy in International Relations, Development and the Humanitarian Aid Industry